WellPoint cuts forecast as quarterly profit misses view

-WellPoint Inc's WLP.N quarterly profit missed Wall Street's estimate and the health insurer cut its full-year profit forecast on rising medical costs and lower membership, sending its shares and those of rivals down sharply.
+Health insurer WellPoint Inc WLP.N posted a lower-than-expected quarterly profit on Wednesday and cut its full-year earnings forecast, citing lower enrollment and higher medical cost trends, sending its shares down 8 percent in premarket.

-WellPoint executives said they were refusing to cut prices that could hurt profit margins in the face of tougher competitive pressure among health plans, leading to declining enrollment.
+The second-largest health insurer by market value said its medical cost trends would likely come in at the high end of its forecast, while intense competition among health plans was pressuring its enrollment.

-"We are disappointed with the need to lower our guidance, but believe it is the right action to take, given the challenging marketplace we see," Chief Executive Officer Angela Braly told analysts on a conference call.
+"We are disappointed with the need to lower our guidance, but believe it is the right action to take, given the challenging market we see," Chief Executive Officer Angela Braly said in a statement.

-Shares of WellPoint, the second-largest U.S. health insurer by market value, tumbled as much as 12.4 percent to $53.82, the lowest point since late 2010.
-Shares of rivals UnitedHealth Group Inc (UNH.N) and Aetna Inc (AET.N) were down about 6 percent and 5 percent, respectively, in morning trading.

 Several analysts said it was particularly discouraging that WellPoint was cutting its forecast only after backing it a couple weeks ago, when it announced its $4.5 billion acquisition of Medicaid specialist Amerigroup Inc AGP.N.